Afoxcute/lobubble/README.md

 - Direct image API integration with Bubblemaps
 - Comprehensive token insights

+### Bubblemap History Feature

+The bot keeps track of all the token analyses you've performed:

+1. Access your history with the `/history` command or "📋 History" button
+2. View a list of your past token analyses with details:
+   - Token name and symbol
+   - Blockchain chain
+   - Contract address
+   - Date and time of analysis
+3. Quickly reanalyze any token by clicking the "Recheck" link
+4. History is maintained for up to 20 most recent tokens
+5. Requires wallet registration to access

 ## Architecture

 The application follows a modular architecture with clear separation of concerns: